Many regard caring for the Earth and others as a means to an end. Everything changes if we view care as an essential set of relationships.

 Republication forbidden—copyright Project Syndicate 2021, ‘Reimagining care’

-Anne-Marie Slaughter, a former director of policy planning in the US State Department, is chief executive of the think tank New America, professor emerita of politics and international affairs at Princeton University and author of Renewal: From Crisis to Transformation in Our Lives, Work, and Politics (Princeton University Press, 2021).
+Anne-Marie Slaughter, a former director of policy planning in the US State Department and professor of politics and international affairs at Princeton, heads the think-tank New America and wrote Renewal: From Crisis to Transformation in Our Lives, Work, and Politics (Princeton UP).